MHKiT-Software/MHKiT/README.md

   ```
   The ``MHKiT-Python`` and ``MHKiT-MATLAB`` folders should now contain source code.

-  To build the Python API documentation for submitting a pull request you will want to use this version of MHKiT-Python.
-To do so first uninstall and MHKiT you may have and then use the python package manager to intall this MHKiT submodule.
+  To build the Python API documentation for submitting a pull request you will want to use the submodule MHKiT-Python included here.
+To do so first uninstall any MHKiT you may have and then use the python package manager to install this MHKiT submodule.

   ```bash
   pip uninstall mhkit